2017–18 North American winter: Late March–mid-April cold wave

+Easter Monday snowstorm

+On April 2, 2018, 5.5 in of snow to fall in New York City, with heavier snow in the suburbs.
+Snow fell at up to two inches per hour.
+This was their heaviest April snow in 36 years.
+This forced the New York Yankees to postpone their home opener.
+The New York Mets also postponed their game, only the second time in franchise history a game was postponed due to snow.
+The storm led to 53 motor vehicle crashes in just 3 hours.
+Portions of the metro area recorded nearly 8 in of snow that day.
+This became the second biggest April snowstorm in Newark, New Jersey.
+April 2018 became the second snowiest April on record in Bridgeport, Connecticut and the eighth snowiest on record in Central Park as a result.

 Mid-April blizzard

 In mid-April, a powerful weather system created heavy snow and blizzard conditions over much of the upper Midwest, as well as severe weather in the South.
 Green Bay, Wisconsin reported 24.2 in, its second-heaviest snowstorm of all time and largest ever for the month of April.
 Further east, a severe ice storm took place.
 Up to 1 in was reported in Lowville, New York, in the foothills of the Tug Hill Plateau.
 In Ontario, a mix of snow, freezing rain, ice pellets and rain battered Toronto and the surrounding area, causing hundreds of vehicle collisions, flight cancellations, power outages and transportation delays.
 Freezing rain also caused problems in Ottawa, Montreal, and parts of New Brunswick.

 Records

+Northern United States

+On January 1, 2018 in Aberdeen, South Dakota, a new low temperature of -32 F was set.
+On January 2, a daily record low in Sioux City, Iowa was set at -28 F. Other daily record low temperatures included Cedar Rapids, Iowa -23 F, Pierre, South Dakota -21 F, South Bend, Indiana -15 F, Quincy, Illinois -12 F and Lynchburg, Virginia 3 F.